CoolDotty/SCSC-Portal-Scaper/README.md

 ### Run locally

-`nvm install` if not already on node 24 LTS
+Run `nvm install` if you don't already have Node 24 LTS installed

 `yarn install`